-Acquisition of economic or legal ownership of nonresidential immovable property in the Netherlands is subject to an eight per cent transfer tax on market value (2022).
+The transfer tax on non-residential properties and acquisitions of properties by legal entities and private parties that are not going to live in these properties for the long term is 10.4 per cent based on market value (2023.)
 Some exemptions are available, e.g. for mergers, split ups and reorganisations.

-The real estate transfer tax on dwellings is subject to a lower rate of two per cent, however under the specific condition that the home will actually be occupied by the acquirer for permanent living by him or herself.
-Homes to be acquired for rental purposes remain subject to the general transfer tax rate of eight per cent.
-Furthermore, the acquisition of the mere economic ownership of a home will remain subject to the eight per cent rate, in any case.
+The real estate transfer tax on dwellings is subject to a lower rate of two per cent, if the acquirer will actually occupy the home for permanent living.

+Homes to be acquired for rental purposes are subject to the general transfer tax rate of 10.4 per cent based on market value (2023).

+Furthermore, the acquisition of the mere economic ownership of a home is subject to the general transfer tax rate of 10.4 per cent based on market value (2023).

 Apart from the mentioned two per cent rate on dwellings, an exemption is available for 'starters' on the housing market.
 This exemption is applicable to any adult younger than 35 years of age when purchasing a dwelling for which the exemption is claimed.
-The exemption is only applicable on homes with a maximum purchase price of 400,000 euros.
-Furthermore, this exemption is subject to the condition that the home will actually be occupied by the acquirer for permanent living by him or herself.
-Someone can only claim this exemption for the acquisition of a home once in his or her lifetime.
+The exemption is only applicable on homes with a maximum purchase price of 440,000 euros (2023).
+Furthermore, this exemption is subject to the condition that the acquirer will actually occupy the home for permanent living.
+Someone can only claim this exemption for the acquisition of a home once per lifetime.
 In some cases persons who have already purchased a home previously, but without using the exemption, can still claim the exemption for a successive acquisition if they are still younger than 35 years of age at the moment of the successive acquisition.